 Find recycling and disposal options in the Green Disposal Guide.
 Hennepin County's guide provides information on the best way to recycle, reuse or dispose of items from your home, including appliances, batteries, fluorescent light bulbs, paint and electronics.

 Businesses, visit Hennepin County's managing and disposing of hazardous waste page to find a list of firms that provide hazardous waste disposal services in the Twin Cities for businesses and multi-family properties.

 The following locations accept all types of used household batteries (residential only):

-- Hennepin County HHW Drop-Off Facilities in Brooklyn Park and Bloomington
+- Hennepin County drop-off facilities in Brooklyn Park and Bloomington

 - City Hall — 952.924.2555